hengran/hengran.github.io/_pages/about.md

 Specifically, my current research interests are in leveraging pre-trained language models into IR, such as Pre-training for IR and Dense Retrieval.
 Here is my [CV](/files/XinyuMa_CV_en.pdf). -->
 <!-- including but not limited to **understanding the relevance in IR**, **pre-training for IR** and **dense retrieval**. -->

+[🎉 2025-08] Our paper "Utility-Focused LLM Annotation for Retrieval and Retrieval-Augmented Generation" has been accepted at #EMNLP25 for the main conference!]

 ### <span style="color:#2561a0">Highlight</span>